protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/ecosystem-collaborations.md

 ---
 width: 100%
 ---
-Integrated Assessment Modeling with [pyam](https://pyam-iamc.readthedocs.io/en/stable/) enables the calculation of scenarios for our society by combining ecological and economic models.
+<br/>Integrated Assessment Modeling with [pyam](https://pyam-iamc.readthedocs.io/en/stable/) enables the calculation of scenarios for our society by combining ecological and economic models.
 ```

 The coupling of different Earth systems is another important development in modelling that allows a better understanding and prediction of complex interrelationships, such as climate feedback effects.
 Notable examples are [The Community Earth System Model](https://github.com/ESCOMP/CESM), the [Energy Exascale Earth System Model](https://github.com/E3SM-Project/E3SM) and [Pangeo](https://github.com/pangeo-data/pangeo), which each have their open source ecosystems and large communities.